acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 Introduction
 ---------------------------
+ In congruence with servicing the biomedical research community via the development of robust, bioinformatic tools and services, the BV-BRC is equally commited to servicing the needs of our ever-growing community of educators.
+The *BV-BRC For Educators* community was formally developed

 * `How to Search for Data in the BV-BRC <https://www.youtube.com/watch?v=FCjAQPBG4po&list=PLWfOyhOW_OasplFHZWMZ_N4xDgZfA_EXi>`_
 * `How to Annotate Viral Genomes in BV-BRC <https://youtu.be/Qt78mzeG64E>`_